addyosmani/backbone-fundamentals/README.md

 } );
 ```

 3. When the `text!` prefix is used for a dependency, RequireJS will automatically load the text plugin and treat the dependency as a text resource.
-A typical example of this in action may look like..
+Here's an example:

 ```javascript
 require(['js/app', 'text!templates/mainView.html'],